-For each sector selected, an ITP will be developed.
-An ITP is a long-term strategy developed with key stakeholders across the wider sector ecosystem that provides a clear picture of the challenges and opportunities faced by each sector, agrees on a long-term vision and sets out an action plan that span a wide range of areas, including research, science and innovation, trade, education and skills.
+For some selected sectors, an ITP will be developed.
+An ITP is a long-term strategy developed with key stakeholders across the wider sector ecosystem that provides a clear picture of the challenges and opportunities faced by each sector, agrees on a long-term vision and sets out an action plan that spans a wide range of areas, including research, science and innovation, trade, education and skills.